ibrahimansari/ChemCalc/README.md

 ChemCalc
 ========

-A Chemistry Reference for Stoichiometry
+A Chemistry Reference for Stoichiometry.
+Made for chemistry students by chemistry students.

+Made at HS Hacks 2014.